Zoloft and Alcohol

-Alcohol interferes with serotonin receptor functioning by stimulating receptors and flooding the brain with serotonin.
-This action also stimulates release of dopamine, norepinephrine and other neurotransmitters involved in alcohol intoxication.
-Excessively drinking while taking Zoloft may worsen hangover symptoms (headache, nausea, dry mouth, body soreness) or promote blackouts in people who do not abuse alcohol.
+Drinking interferes with serotonin receptor functioning by stimulating receptors and flooding the brain with serotonin.
+This action also stimulates the release of dopamine, norepinephrine, and other neurotransmitters involved in intoxication.
+Therefore, excessively drinking while taking it may worsen hangover symptoms (headache, nausea, dry mouth, body soreness) or promote blackouts in people who do not abuse it.

-Blackouts are periods of alcohol-induced amnesia during which a person cannot remember anything they did, saw or heard.
-Referred to clinically as “anterograde” amnesia, blackouts happen because alcohol interferes with the brain’s ability to “remember” new memories.
-Generally, blackouts only happen to alcoholics or “bingers” (people who drink too much on the weekends).
-However, Zoloft’s biochemical affects on the brain could cause those mixing Zoloft and alcohol to have blackouts more frequently than they normally would.
+Blackouts are periods of alcohol-induced amnesia during which a person cannot remember anything they did, saw, or heard.
+Blackouts occur as they interfere with memory function.
+Generally, blackouts only happen to alcoholics or bingers.
+However, its biochemical effects on the brain could cause those to mix it and have blackouts more frequently.

-Mixing Zoloft with alcohol may severely aggravate symptoms of a typical alcohol-induced hangover.
+Mixing these two drugs may severely aggravate symptoms of a hangover.
 Hangovers occur after drinking heavily and passing out or going to sleep.
-In addition to suffering excessive thirst and headache, a Zoloft-alcohol hangover will also cause:
+In addition to suffering excessive thirst and headache, a hangover will also cause:

 - Flu-like symptoms (joint aches, nausea, vomiting, chills)